+'''

-''' C:\Program Files (x86)\MySQL\MySQL Cluster Manager 1.4.8\bin>mcmd --bootstrap
+C:\Program Files\MySQL\MySQL Cluster Manager 8.0.42\bin>mcmd --bootstrap

-MySQL Cluster Manager 1.4.8 started
+MySQL Cluster Manager 8.0.42 started

-Connect to MySQL Cluster Manager by running "C:\Program Files (x86)\MySQL\MySQL Cluster Manager 1.4.8\k
+Connect to MySQL Cluster Manager by running "C:\Program Files\MySQL\MySQL Cluster Manager 8.0.42\bin\mc

 Configuring default cluster 'mycluster'...

+Starting default cluster 'mycluster'.

+Cluster 'mycluster' started successfully

+ndb_mgmd

+TORSK:1186

+ndbd

+TORSK

+ndbd

+TORSK

+TORSK: 3306

+mysqld

+TORSK:3307

+mysqld

+ndbapi

 '''

-You can then connect to the agent using the mcm client (see Section 3.3, "Starting the MySQL Cluster Manager Client"), and to either of the MySQL Servers running on ports 3306 and 3307 using mysql or another MySQL client application.

-When starting the MySQL Cluster Manager agent for the first time, you may see one or more Windows Security Alert dialogs, such as the one shown here:

-Figure 3.1 Starting the MySQL Cluster Manager Agent on Windows: Security Alert

-You should grant permission to connect to private networks for any of the programs mcmd.exe, ndb\mgmd.exe, ndbd.exe, ndbmtd.exe, or mysqld.exe.
-To do so, check the Private Networks... box and then click the Allow access button.
+Connect to the database by running "C:\Program Files\MySQL\MySQL Cluster Manager 8.0.42\cluster\bin\mys the Private Networks... box and then click the Allow access button.
 It is generally not necessary to grant MySQL Cluster Manager or MySQL NDB Cluster access to public networks such as the Internet.

+You can then connect to the agent using the mcm client (see Section 4.3, "Starting the MySQL Cluster Manager Client"), and to either of the MySQL Servers running on ports 3306 and 3307 using mysql or another MySQL client application.

+When starting the MySQL Cluster Manager agent for the first time, you may see one or more Windows Security Alert dialogs.
+You should grant permission to connect to private networks for any of the programs mcmd.exe, ndb mcmd.exe, ndbd.exe, ndbmtd.exe, or mysqld.exe.
+To do so, check